darkobits/formation/README.md

 [![travis][travis-img]][travis-url] [![david][david-img]][david-url] [![codacy][codacy-img]][codacy-url] [![minified][minified-img]][unpkg-url] [![gzipped][gzipped-img]][unpkg-url] [![Code Style][xo-img]][xo-url] [![NPM Version][npm-img]][npm-url]

-Formation is a form framework for Angular 1.5+.
-It is designed for medium-to-large applications that require consistent, robust forms.
+Formation is a form framework for Angular 1.5+ designed for medium-to-large applications that require consistent, robust forms.
+It aims to reduce template size by moving business logic to controllers, which also encourages code-reuse and improves consistency.

 ## Feature Overview